enso-nft/contract/readme.md

 npx hardhat run --network "<YOUR_DESIRED_NETWORK>" "scripts/<YOUR_DESIRED_SCRIPT>"
 ```

+### Verify the Smart Contract

+After deploying the smart contract it is important to verify it.
+This discloses and links the
+source code of the deployed smart contract.
+The verification guarantees to any third party that
+nothing malicious is going on.

+For this, we provide a script `scripts/test-verify.ts` which is pre-filled with the constructor
+variables of `scripts/test-deploy.ts`.
+Adjust as necessary and provide the deployed contract
+address.

 ## Further Improvements

 The smart contract itself could be further improved by separating the functions into individual